johnnyshankman/xtznftswap-contracts/README.md

-# xtznftswap Tezos Contracts
+# XTZNFTSWAP Tezos Contracts

-This repo uses SmartPy CLI to compile and unit test the core xtznftswap contract used by xtznftswap.xyz
+This repo uses SmartPy CLI to compile and unit test the core xtznftswap contract used by [https://xtznftswap.xyz](https://xtznftswap.xyz)

 ## Tests